-The most relevant of the above amendments are those that pertain to allowed uses in the M zone and the employment density standard.
-The current code allows up to 75% of a "project" to be non-manufacturing uses and only limits the size of retail uses in those areas that are designated "Employment" or "Industrial" areas as shown on the Comprehensive Plan Title 4 Lands Map (which does not apply in the Station Area).
-The adopted amendments significantly limit the amount of non-manufacturing uses allowed in the zone by requiring that retail, commercial and office uses be accessory to a primary permitted use.
+The most relevant of the above recommended amendments are those that pertain to allowed uses in the M zone and the employment density standard.
+The current code allows up to 75% of a "project" to be non-manufacturing uses and only limits the size of retail uses in those areas that are designated "Employment" or "Industrial" areas as shown on the Comprehensive Plan Title 4 Lands Map (which does not apply in the station area).
+The recommended amendments in the memo significantly limit the amount of non-manufacturing uses allowed in the zone by requiring that retail, commercial and office uses be accessory to a primary permitted use.
 The amendment language also limits "retail commercial and professional service" uses to a total of 20,000 square feet per project.
-This change will be applied only in the Station Area.

-Figure 28.
+Figure 19.
 Industrial development with no setback from the sidewalk and parking lot landscaping.